Underground Resistance: Conflict with Sony BMG

 In 1999, DJ Rolando released UR's most commercially successful EP, "The Knights of The Jaguar".
 Legal and conceptual ownership of the track became the subject of a battle between UR and Sony BMG, the details of which are contested.

 Sony claimed in subsequent statements that they first tried to contact UR to license the EP for release in Germany, recognizing the potential for a crossover hit.
 Receiving no response, they instead commissioned and released a trance cover version of the original, "tone-for-tone", which was released as a promo.
 For their part, UR denies that they ever received a request from Sony to license the track.

 Founding member "Mad" Mike denounced the release, arguing that it did not constitute a legitimate cover as it was intended to profit from rather than offer tribute to the group.
 When confronted, Sony justified its actions by stating they intended to credit Rolando as the composer of the work and grant him royalties on its sale.

 Although the group initially suggested they might pursue legal action, they instead conducted a direct action campaign against the label.
 "Mad" Mike described the strategy as a conceptual rejection of the justice system and its legitimacy.
 Fans were encouraged to boycott the release and contact record stores and the labels themselves with messages of protest.
 Some fans reported vandalizing or destroying copies in record stores.

 Due to the negative attention directed against the label, Sony voluntarily withdrew the release, citing a desire to avoid further damaging their relationship with the musical underground.
 The dispute ultimately contributed to the international popularity of the original UR release, which became seen as symbolic of the group's independence and anti-corporate stance.

 Rolando departed the collective in 2004.

+Interstellar Fugitives

+Interstellar Fugitives is the name of a series of compilation-oriented releases associated with the Detroit techno collective Underground Resistance.
+The first release under the name, issued in 1998, presented recordings by multiple affiliated producers and has been described in retrospective commentary as documenting the wider creative network surrounding the group.

+Commentators have noted that the release explored a broader stylistic palette than much of Underground Resistance’s earlier output, incorporating elements of electro, breakbeat and ambient textures alongside established Detroit techno forms.
+The project has been associated with the collective’s late-1990s shift toward a musical direction sometimes characterised by members as “high-tech funk”.

+A follow-up release, Interstellar Fugitives 2 – Destruction of Order, appeared in the mid-2000s, similarly presenting work by artists connected to the Underground Resistance and Submerge distribution network.
+The name has also been used in connection with live performance configurations involving members of the collective.